Alex Ninovic

-Alex Ninovic (born 5 March 2007) is an Australian racing driver set to compete in the Formula Regional European Championship for Rodin Motorsport.
-He is the winner of the 2025 GB3 Championship and finished runner-up to the 2024 F4 British Championship with Rodin.
+Alex Ninovic (born 5 March 2007) is an Australian racing driver who last competed in the Formula Regional European Championship for Rodin Motorsport.

+Ninovic is the winner of the 2025 GB3 Championship and finished runner-up in the 2024 F4 British Championship with Rodin.
 He is a Rodin sponsored driver.

 Career

-Karting
+Karting (2016–2022)

 Ninovic mostly karted in Australia, winning the Australian Junior title in 2021 and the Australian Senior title in 2022.
 He has a 77% podium rate in his home country.
 This impressive karting form attracted Rodin Cars, who subsequently sponsored the driver on his step up to cars.